utat-ss/HERON-documentation/our-protocols/data-conversion.rst

 When sending data around the satellite or between the satellite and ground station, we can't send floating-point representations.
 Therefore, we send the "raw data" as an integer value, which can be converted to the real-world value by the receiver if desired.

 All data is big-endian (MSB first, LSB last).
+All data is right-aligned to the least significant bits (zero-padded on the left, most significant bits).

 These data conversions are implemented in code in the ``lib-common/conversions`` library.